 Undergraduate and post-graduate rheumatology clinical education.

-My research interests include imaging (MRI, ultrasound and radiographic), genetic, serum-soluble and cellular biomarkers of psoriatic arthritis (PsA), ankylosing spondylitis (AS) and spondyloarthritis (SpA); in particular those that predict treatment response, prognosis and subphenotypes such as psoriatic spondyloarthritis and arthritis mutilans.
-I have researched the clinical and radiographic differences between PsA and AS, and juvenile- vs. adult-onset AS.
+My research interests include imaging (MRI, ultrasound and radiographic), genetic, serum-soluble and cellular biomarkers of psoriatic arthritis (PsA), ankylosing spondylitis (AS), spondyloarthritis (SpA) and rheumatoid arthritis (RA); in particular those that predict treatment response, prognosis and subphenotypes such as psoriatic spondyloarthritis and arthritis mutilans.
+I have researched the clinical, laboratory and imaging differences between PsA and AS, and juvenile- vs. adult-onset AS, and rheumatoid arthritis.

-As Director of the Rheumatology Research Unit at Addenbrooke's Hospital, I lead on >10 phase 2a – 4 clinical studies of novel therapeutic agents for PsA, AS, rheumatoid arthritis and osteoarthritis.
-The research unit currently has >20 active clinical studies / trials including in addition SLE, Sjogren's, GCA, PMR, gout, and chronic pain.
+As Director of the Rheumatology Research Unit at Addenbrooke's Hospital, I lead on >12 phase IIa – IV clinical studies of novel therapeutic agents for PsA, AS, rheumatoid arthritis and osteoarthritis.
+The research unit currently has >20 further active clinical studies / trials on SLE, Sjogren's, GCA, PMR, gout and chronic pain.

 The ability to apply stratified medicine and precision medicine in the management of patients with rheumatological disease has become particularly important given the young age at diagnosis (often aged 10-40 years), clinical impact (functional, social and work-productivity), and the increasing advanced therapies (conventional synthetic, targeted synthetic and biologic) that have emerged over the past two decades that are highly efficacious, potentially toxic and very high cost.
-The following paper by our group reviews these topics: https://www.nature.com/articles/s41584-020-00507-9
+The following papers in Nature by our group review these topics: https://www.nature.com/articles/s41584-022-00798-0 and https://www.nature.com/articles/s41584-020-00507-9

 I am currently accepting PhD and MD students.
 My current students include: